Clinical-Genomics/scout/docs/admin-guide/export.md

 ## Exporting Verified Variants (`verified`)

 Similar to the `variants` export, but limited to verified variants.
+Output is VCF by default, or JSON if specified.

 ```
 Options: